WICG/window-controls-overlay/explainer.md

 The solution proposed in this explainer is in multiple parts
 1. A new display override option for the web app manifest - `"window-controls-overlay"`
 2. New APIs for developers to query the bounding rects and other states of the UA provided window controls overlay which will overlay into the web content area through a new object on the `window.navigator` property called `windowControlsOverlay`
-3. New CSS environment variables to define the edges of the available title bar area: `titlebar-area-inset-left`, `titlebar-area-inset-right`, `titlebar-area-inset-top`, and `titlebar-area-inset-bottom`
+3. New CSS environment variables to define the bounds of the available title bar area: `titlebar-area-x`, `titlebar-area-y`, `titlebar-area-width`, and `titlebar-area-height`
 4. A standards-based way for developers to define system drag regions on their content

 ### Overlaying Window Controls on a Frameless Window